 This is not a rare occurrence.
 It happens in business, in health, in systems, in relationships, and in some of the largest unsolved challenges facing humanity today.

 Correctly identifying a problem is a discipline in itself.
-It requires the willingness to question what seems obvious, to challenge the assumptions everyone in the room agrees on, and to ask a different kind of question than has been asked before.
+It requires the willingness to question what seems obvious, to challenge the assumptions everyone in the room agrees on, and to ask different kinds of questions than has been asked before.
+What Would Happen if New Departments Were Set Up on a World-Wide level for This Urgent Focus?

 The right question changes everything.
 It points in a new direction.
 It opens what was previously closed.